15 December 2022 | Article | Elanie Khamil, Sharmayne Cheng

 A substantial difference between the subscription-based economy and a regular give programme lies in motivation.
 The donors of today want to be a part of a community and be reassured that they are making a difference by choosing to give.
 It is more important than ever to incorporate avenues for donors to be involved, share what is important to them, and influence change.

-How to act on this learning:
+How to act on it:

 - From social media, EDMs, calls, site activities, map out all contact points and create avenues for convenient sharing and collecting feedback.